Z-Momin/Z-Momin/README.md

-Hello,
+Thanks for dropping in!

-My name is Zafir Momin and I am a currently a Data Scientist at Astraea Inc. I have a B.S. in Physics and a M.S. in Data Science from NYU.
+My name is [Zafir Momin](https://www.linkedin.com/in/zafir-momin/) and I am a Data Scientist with 2 YOE.
+I have a B.S. in Physics and a M.S. in Data Science from NYU.

 I am a Python veteran and am familiar with data visualization and wrangling packages such as Pandas, Matplotlib, Seaborn.
 I have extensive knowledge of machine learning and deep learning frameworks, (i.e. SciKit-Learn, PyTorch, Tensorflow etc).
-I am knowledgeable in Big Data as I have the skillset to work with large datasets, database systems, SQL, and High Performance Computing (HPC) on clusters.
-I also have experience with PySpark and Hadoop.
+I am knowledgeable in Big Data as I have the skillset to work with large datasets, database systems, SQL, and High Performance Computing (HPC) and ML cloud platforms such as Azure and AWS.
+I also have experience with Spark, PySpark and Hadoop.
+My professional work is not featured on my personal github but feel free to reach out to me if you'd like to learn more!

 Some projects that I would like to highlight are featured below: